manuramon/manuramon/README.md

 ### Hi there 👋

-My name is Manuel Ramon, a former resarcher at [CERSYRA-IRIAF](https://iriaf.castillalamancha.es) and now working as a scientific research at [INIA-CSIC](https://www.inia.es/Pages/Home.aspx#) in Spain.
+My name is Manuel Ramon, a former resarcher at [CERSYRA-IRIAF](https://iriaf.castillalamancha.es) and currently working as a scientific research at [INIA-CSIC](https://www.inia.es/Pages/Home.aspx#) in Spain.

 ## Research interest
 * Animal breeding and genetics